Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Upper Bound on the Latency of SSC Decoding

 At this point, we are ready to prove Theorem~\ref{th:main}.

 \begin{proof}[Proof of Theorem~\ref{th:main}] From the discussion in Section~\ref{subsec:simplified}, it suffices to show that the number of nodes of the SSC decoding tree is $O(N^{1-1/\mu})$.
 As the block length of the code is $N=2^n$, the synthetic channels go through $n$ steps of polarization, or equivalently, the depth of the decoding tree is $n$.
-We divide these $n$ steps of polarization in $K$ rounds.
-For $k\in \{1, \ldots, K\}$, the $k$-th round contains $\delta_k n$ polarization steps.
+These $n$ polarization steps are divided into $K$ rounds.
+For $k\in \{1, \ldots, K\}$, the $k$-th round contains $\delta_k n$ polarization steps, with $\sum_{k=1}^K\delta_k=1$.
 The idea is that, at the end of each round, the number of un-polarized synthetic channels is given by Lemma~\ref{lemma:unpolarized}.
 The remaining synthetic channels are polarized in the sense that their Bhattacharyya parameter is very close to $0$ or to $1$.
 Thus, by Lemma~\ref{lemma:rate01}, these synthetic channels lead to Rate-0 or Rate-1 nodes, which can be pruned.

 More formally, after $\delta_1 n$ steps of polarization, there are a total of $N^{\delta_1}$ synthetic channels.
-By applying Lemma~\ref{lemma:unpolarized} with $\nu=3/\delta_1$, we have that $c(\delta_1) N^{\delta_1}$ of these channels have a Bhattacharyya parameter that belongs to the interval $[N^{-3}, 1-N^{-3}]$.
-Note that $c(\delta_1)$ is a constant that depends uniquely on $\delta_1$ (and not on $N$ or $W$).
+By applying Lemma~\ref{lemma:unpolarized} with $\nu=3/\delta_1$, we have that at most $c(\delta_1) N^{\delta_1(1-1/\mu)}$ of these channels have a Bhattacharyya parameter that belongs to the interval $[N^{-3}, 1-N^{-3}]$. $c(\delta_1)$ is a constant that depends uniquely on $\delta_1$ (and not on $N$ or $W$).
 The Bhattacharyya parameter of the remaining synthetic channels is either smaller than $1/N^3$ or larger than $1-1/N^3$.
-Thus, by Lemma~\ref{lemma:rate01}, these remaining synthetic channels are Rate-0 or Rate-1 nodes, and they can be pruned.
+Thus, by applying Lemma~\ref{lemma:rate01} with $M=N^{\delta_1}$, these remaining synthetic channels are Rate-0 or Rate-1 nodes, and they can be pruned.
 After pruning, the remaining number of nodes is